 Here's how to use project templates, and create your own.

 Creating a New Project from a Built-in Template

 - Click on the File menu, choose New Project.

 - Click on the appropriate category icon along the left side, and choose a template from the list.

 - Give the new project a name and location, and click Create.

 Even if an existing template doesn’t have quite the set up you’re looking for, chances are it’s a good place to start.
-I based my personal template on the Novel template, then added folders for the four parts of my novel, changed the Label and Status fields, added an Unused Scenes folder, a saved search, and more.
+For example, I based my book project on the Novel template, then added folders for the four parts of my novel, changed the Label and Status fields, added an Unused Scenes folder, a saved search, and more.

 Once you have your project put together the way you like to work, you can create your own template for future projects.
 If you make changes down the road, just save the improved version with the same name to replace the old version.

 - Unless you’re using a blank project to create your template, click on File, Save As and give the project a new name to distinguish it from your working project.
 You’ll be able to delete this once you’ve created your new template, so you may want to save it to the Desktop for easy access.